M o l i n a r i u s

 Μ υ λ ω ν ι κ ό ς

 The name "Hans-Friedrich Otto Mueller" was applied to me at birth (in Columbus, Ohio, USA) by parents freshly arrived from Germany (only one of them was German).
 The title "Dr." was conferred by UNC-Chapel Hill in 1994.
-After stints in Munich, Germany, as a lexicographer, at the Florida State University as an assistant professor, and at the University of Florida as an associate professor, I have become the William D. Williams Professor of Classics at Union College, currently serving also as chair of the department and as a faculty trustee for the College.
+After stints in Munich, Germany, as a lexicographer, at the Florida State University as an assistant professor, and at the University of Florida as an associate professor, I have become the Thomas B. Lamont Professor of Ancient & Modern Literature at Union College, currently serving also as chair of the department and as a faculty trustee for the College.

 The surname Mueller is a word that in German means "miller."
 Both the German surname Mueller and the English surname Miller, however, derive from Molinarius, a Latin word for "miller." Μυλωνικός is an ancient Greek equivalent.